xsf/xmpp.org/content/blog/newsletter/2024-05-05-newsletter.md

 ### Updated

-- Version 1.25.0 of XEP-0001 (XMPP Extension Protocols)
-  - Add note that editorial changes do not affect Deferred state (XEP Editor: dg)
-- Version 1.26.0 of XEP-0060 (Publish-Subscribe)
-  - Add examples for publishing item without ID (melvo)
-- Version 1.1.1 of XEP-0313 (Message Archive Management)
-  - Add XEP-0136 to superseded specifications (gdk)
-- Version 0.5.0 and 0.6.0 of XEP-0333 (Displayed Markers (was: Chat Markers))
+- Version 0.7.0 of XEP-0333 (Displayed Markers)
-  - Remove `<received/>` to not replicate  functionality.
+  - Change title to "Displayed Markers"
-  - Remove `<acknowledged/>` because it was not implemented in the last 10 years and apparently is not needed.
-  - Remove Disco feature.
-Opting in via `<markable/>` is enough (dg)
-  - Add Business Rule about opportunistic Displayed Markers in 1:1 chats (dg)
-- Version 0.5.0 of XEP-0334 (Message Processing Hints)
-  - Incorporate last call feedback from 2017.
-  - Differences between this specification and XEP-0079 have been clarified.
-  - A note about handling of hints found in error stanzas has been added. (mw)
+  - Bring back Service Discovery feature (dg)
-- Version 0.4.1 of XEP-0388 (Extensible SASL Profile)
+- Version 0.4.1 of XEP-0440 (SASL Channel-Binding Type Capability)
-  - Add missing elements to XML Schema
-  - Add missing XMPP Registrar Considerations (dg)
-- Version 0.3.0 of XEP-0398 (User Avatar to vCard-Based Avatars Conversion)
-  - Add text to explain that both  and  are valid implementations.
-  - Add Security Considerations for both variants (dg)
+  - Recommend the usage of tls-exporter over tls-server-end-point (fs)
-- Version 0.4.1 of XEP-0424 (Message Retraction)
+- Version 0.2.1 of XEP-0444 (Message Reactions)
-  - Fix schema.
-  - Add missing for attribute in fallback element (Example 4). (nc)
-- Version of XEP-0425 (Moderated Message Retraction)
-  - Remove the dependency on XEP-0422 Message Fastening
-  - Rename to 'Moderated Message Retraction' and focus only on the retraction use-case
-  - Ensure compatibility with clients that only implement XEP-0424
-  - Clarify the purpose of the `<reason/>` element
+  - fix grammar and spelling (wb)
-- Version 0.3.0 and 0.3.1 of XEP-0447 (Stateless file sharing)
+- Version 1.0.1 of XEP-0388 (Extensible SASL Profile)
-  - Describe how to use for multiple files, with body text, without any source in original message and compatibility with various current deployed protocols. (lmw)
-  - Fix example for multiple files. (lmw)
+  - Fixed typos (md)

 ### Last Call

 Last calls are issued once everyone seems satisfied with the current XEP status.
 After the Council decides whether the XEP seems ready, the XMPP Editor issues a Last Call for comments.
 The feedback gathered during the Last Call can help improve the XEP before returning it to the Council for advancement to Stable.

-- XEP-0333: Displayed Markers (was: Chat Markers)
-- XEP-0334: Message Processing Hints
-- XEP-0360: Nonzas (are not Stanzas)
-- XEP-0386: Bind 2
-- XEP-0388: Extensible SASL Profile
-- XEP-0392: Consistent Color Generation
+- XEP-0398: User Avatar to vCard-Based Avatars Conversion

 ### Stable

-- Version 1.0.0 of XEP-0392 (Consistent Color Generation)
+- Version 1.0.0 of XEP-0386 (Bind 2)
-  - Accept as Stable as per Council Vote from 2024-03-27.
+  - Accept as Stable as per Council Vote from 2024-04-02.
 (XEP Editor (dg))
+- Version 1.0.0 of XEP-0388 (Extensible SASL Profile)
+  - Accept as Stable as per Council Vote from 2024-04-02.
+(XEP Editor (dg))
+- Version 1.0.0 of XEP-0333 (Displayed Markers)
+  - Accept as Stable as per Council Vote from 2024-04-17.
+(XEP Editor (dg))
+- Version 1.0.0 of XEP-0334 (Message Processing Hints)
+  - Accept as Stable as per Council Vote from 2024-04-17 (XEP Editor (dg))

 ### Deprecated